PauloHFS/paulohfs.github.io/my-brain/data-science/machine-learning/machine-learning-specialist-course/support-vector-machine.md

 ## Why vector?

 The "Support Vector" is the coordinate of the data that are the closest to the decision frontier.
+The decision frontier is the hyperplane that separates the data into classes.
+The Support vectors are the nearest data points to the hyperplane.
+These are the critial elements of a data set, they are what help us to build the SVM.

 ## Outliers